 The most meaningful creative and social coordination on the internet happens in private groups, closed communities, invite-only spaces.
 The topology is private-first.

 The world of proofs is public — signed chains that anyone can verify.
-The world of content exists in dark forests — member-governed spaces, visible only to participants.
+The world of content lives in dark forests — member-governed spaces, undisclosed by default and served only to participants.
 The protocol defines the proof world.
-It sees hashes, never documents.
+It commits to content hashes, never the documents themselves — it does not encrypt them.

 Identity is a chain of cryptographic operations you control.